-This article is from TOS Vol. 1, No. 2.
-The full contents of the issue are listed here.
+This article is from The Objective Standard, Vol. 1, No. 2.

 The response of Americans to September 11, 2001, was of an entirely different caliber than their response to December 7, 1941.
 In contrast to “the Greatest Generation,” Americans of the third millennium made no formal declaration of war, and did not unleash their weapons against those governments that had openly incited, financed, and celebrated fifty years of similar attacks.
 The American military offensive trained diplomatic envoys rather than missiles at the ideological, financial, and military center of the militant totalitarian Islamists.
 The political centerpiece of worldwide jihad—the Islamic Republic of Iran—remains untouched and is capitalizing on the vacuum in Iraq to bolster its power.
 This is not a situation forced upon us—it has been chosen.
 If Americans have not directed their forces toward the heart of the threats facing them, it is not because they cannot do so.
 It is because they think they should not do so.

 History tells us that it need not be this way.
 Since time immemorial people have faced military attacks by motivated foes, and have had to choose between marching into an enemy’s own territory or retreating into defensive maneuvers.
 One case in point may be found at a turning point in our own nation’s history—the American Civil War—in which an ideology of slavery led to a deadly rebellion against the U.S. Constitution.
 Next to Iran, of course, the Confederacy was a paradise of rationality; the parallels between the two cultures do not extend to the death-worship emanating from Tehran.
 But the Civil War does offer a powerful lesson about how to win a war: by destroying the psychological and material foundations of an enemy’s will to fight.